ssbpgm/my-travel-plans/README.md

-this is a repository for testing remote issues
+this is a repository for testing remote issues, following the udacity course

 # Travel Destinations